TA2LSM/electron-tutorial/ReadMe.md

 - Some other features will be added in the future...

 Feel free to use all my codes and have fun!
+If you want to learn more about Electron.js, check the [Quick Start Guide](https://www.electronjs.org/docs/latest/tutorial/quick-start).

 ## Issues
 - Serial port communication: OS port binding needed!